mkvesala/CMPS14-ESP32-SignalK-gateway/README.md

    - Opens a new page with a back-button pointing to the configuration page
    - SVG graph drawn by calculating deviation 0...360° with 001° resolution
    - Deviation table presented 0...360° with 010° resolution
+6. Level the attitude to zero
+   - Takes the negation of the latest pitch and roll to capture the leveling factors for attitude
+   - Leveling factors are applied to the raw pitch and roll
+   - Thus, user may reset the attitude to zero at any vessel position to start using proportional pitch and roll
+   - Leveling is not incremental and the leveling factors are *not* stored persistently in ESP32 NVS
-6. Restart ESP32
+8. Restart ESP32
    - Opens a temporary page which will refresh back to the configuration page after 30 seconds
    - In the background, the restart will be executed ~5 seconds after pushing the button
    - Calls `ESP.restart()` of `esp_system`
-7. View the parameters on status block
+9. View the parameters on status block
    - JS generated block that updates at ~1 Hz cycles
    - Shows: installation offset, compass heading, deviation on compass heading, magnetic heading, effective magnetic variation, true heading, pitch, roll, 3 calibration status indicators, 5 coeffs of harmonic model, IP address and wifi signal level description